open main page here with limited thumbnails

 these were all listed as red gum planks but some of them appear to be sweet gum

 a set of red gum planks and closeup (listed as sweet gum).
 The first pic is raw wood and the rest are moistened with mineral spirits --- I ended up buying this set and was very disappointed in the actual color, which is plain gray with no hint of red.
-See this up above in the "my samples" section.
+See this up above in my own samples.
 Even the raw shot here shows a red tint, making it believable that the wood would show a nice red when finished, whereas the actual wood is gray with no hint of red.
 The vendor was honest after the fact, however, and we worked out a satisfactory deal after the original sale.

 this plank was listed as red gum, but I believe that it is actually an unrelated wood more commonly called "river red gum" from Australia --- that wood has its own page on this site.